UQ's Academic Scholarship program aims to reward the achievements of outstanding school leavers and gap year students.

 UQ Vice-Chancellor's Scholarships

 Awarded to applicants who achieve at the very top of the OP1 band (or ATAR equivalent).

 OP1 (or equivalent) applicants who have demonstrated outstanding academic, leadership and/or significant community service achievements during years 11-12.

 High achieving students (OP 1-3) who have demonstrated significant academic, leadership and/or community service will be considered.

-- Download and read the Academic Scholarship guidelines before you start the online application process.
+- Download and read the Academic Scholarship Information and Rules before you start the online application process.

 Academic scholarships are open to Year 12 and gap year students who:

 - are Australian Citizens or Australian Permanent Humanitarian Visa Holders; or

 - are Australian Permanent Residents, New Zealand citizens or international students who are completing or have completed Years 11 and 12 in Australia;